rate-nl/ISO/ISMS.md

 ### **4.3.
 Onboarding and Offboarding Process**&#x20;

+#### **Pre-Employment Screening**

+In alignment with ISO/IEC 27001:2022 Annex A.7.1.1, all candidates offered employment at Rate undergo pre-employment screening appropriate to the role.
+This includes:

+- Verification of identity and qualifications.
+- Reference checks (where legally permissible).
+- Confirmation of past employment history.

+Pre-employment screening is coordinated by the Managing Director and documented in the HR records.

 #### **Onboarding**

 1. **User Registration:** HR submits an onboarding request to the Managing Director.